kif-ev/akplanning/INSTALL.md

 The second way is to run the following command after the container has started:
 `docker-compose exec -it akplanning-server ./manage.py createsuperuser`

+### Extra djnago settings
+For simple cases you can pass environment variables starting with `EXTRA_DJANGO_SETTING`.
+The content of such variables is written into python files, which are loaded as settings.

+For more complex scenarios you can also mount a docker volume to `/app/AKPlanning/settings` and add any number of python files to the volume.

 ## Updates